PatentLobster/Track-Gmail/README.md

 -Self-hosted:
-copy the `php` folder contents to your server, make sure to upload your own `signature.png` file. make sure the www-data(or the user that runs PHP on your server has writing accsess to the folder).
+copy the `php` folder contents to your server, make sure to upload your own `signature.png` file. make sure the `www-data` user(or the user that runs PHP on your server) has writing accsess to the folder.

 ###  TODO:
 well this needs a lot of work to be useable.